jojopat/DADA1/README.md

 First idea : Feb 2009, when I first acquire beginner ham operator license and E22JNE callsign.
 Right after decided to install directional antenna multi-beam 2x2 192E from ClubStationThai antenna maker.
 While waiting for tower and antenna installation, I started to think further of how to effectively use it.
-Then wrote Visual Foxpro code to create maxtrix table of every district in Thailand by taking the coordinate of every district office to to create :
+Then wrote Visual Foxpro code to create maxtrix table of every district in Thailand by taking the coordinate of every province in Thailand to to create :

     1. Distance matrix